 TCKs have many advantages over their less traveled peers, but their struggles are meaningful.
 It is important to address these issues and often it may be beneficial to meet with a therapist to discuss these struggles and work to help your child both integrate into their new culture and retain their original one.

-I provide services in:
+I provide services in the following contexts:

 - Adult Therapy for individuals, marriage, couples, family and groups.